jithware/mappoff/README.md

 To share a layer to the InterPlanetary File System ([IPFS](https://ipfs.tech/)), long press the layer and select the Share button.
 Press IPFS Upload.
 To share the IPFS layer to other Mappoff users, select IPFS URL and send the [URL](https://en.wikipedia.org/wiki/URL) to them or for users in person, select IPFS QR to scan the [QR code](https://en.wikipedia.org/wiki/QR_code).
 Users can paste the URL as a new [network](#network) layer.
 It may take some time for the IPFS file to be propagated to IPFS [gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/).
 When editing a layer with IPFS, you must also update the IPFS file by selecting IPFS Update and then re-share the URL because IPFS files are [immutable](https://docs.ipfs.tech/concepts/immutability/).
 To over come this, use [IPNS](#ipns) below to create a link to the latest IPFS file.

 *Uploading the layer to the IPFS will make it publicly available to anyone.
-Any layer information, including locations, images, descriptions, etc.. will be available indefinitely, even after removing the layer.*
+Any layer information, including locations, images, descriptions, etc.. will be available indefinitely, even after removing the layer.
+You must be online to upload to IPFS.*

 <img src="./screenshots/android/ipfs.webp" alt="Share" height="400">